 The Abstract should describe the purpose of the study, outline the major findings and state the main conclusions.
 It should be concise, informative, explicit and intelligible without reference to the text.
-Abstracts should usually be limited to 250 words.
+Abstracts should usually be limited to 300 words.
 Use both common and scientific names of animals at first mention in the Abstract unless they are given in the title.
 Avoid using references; if used, give the journal name, volume and page numbers, or the book title and publisher.

-Highlights are mandatory for this journal for research articles, essays, reviews, commentaries and forum articles.
+Highlights are mandatory for this journal for research articles, reviews, commentaries and forum articles.
 They consist of a short collection of bullet points that convey the core findings of the article and should be submitted in a separate file in the online submission system.
 Please use 'Highlights' in the file name and include 3 to 5 bullet points (maximum 85 characters including spaces and each bullet point should be on a separate line).
-See http://www.elsevier.com/highlights for examples.
+See https://www.elsevier.com/highlights for examples.

 Define abbreviations that are not standard in this field at their first mention in the abstract and the main text.
 Ensure consistency of abbreviations throughout the article.

 Collate acknowledgements in a separate section at the end of the article before the references and do not, therefore, include them on the title page, as a footnote to the title or otherwise.
 List here those individuals who provided help during the research (e.g., providing language help, writing assistance or proof reading the article, etc.).